MLHale/nebraska-gencyber-modules/drone_hacking/lesson-plan.md

+---
+layout: page
+title: Drone Hacking
+---

-# Lesson Plan: Drone Programming
+ Lesson Plan: Drone Programming

 ### Summary
 This module will teach how to build a server of your own and connect it up to Littlebits..